 Leaning is intoxicating for me, and I want to share that same feeling with a wider audience.

 My practice explores physical and conceptual forces which are either naturally imperceptible by humans or have been purposefully concealed from them.
-These include physical entities such as cosmic rays and particles which are constantly moving through humans, to intangible concepts such as marketing propaganda deployed against humans.
+These include physical entities such as cosmic rays and particles which are constantly moving through people, to intangible concepts such as marketing propaganda.
 I utilize the art creation process as a methodology for my own research, and as a vehicle to deploy mechanisms which transmute these unseen forces into the tangible and perceptible.

 I find the ‘Ah-Ha!’ moment of understanding, when an idea catalyzes for the first time into a clear concept, to be greatly rewarding.
 I aim to create works which invite viewer investigation and conversation in an attempt to elicit that same ‘Ah-Ha!’